Common Name: Calendula, Pot Marigold, Poet's Marigold, Garden Marigold

 Use tea as a hair rinse for blonds (lightens and strengthens), facial steam, baths or an infused oil for that you can use in salves, creams, and aftershaves.
 Breast wash while nursing.

-Calyx of the flower can cause inflammation of throat if consumed.
+Calyx of the flower can cause irritation of throat if consumed.